Is the CMA certification worth it?

 Job duties include preparing the annual budget, preparing internal and external financial statements, assessing current accounting operations, as well as coordinating activities for external auditors.

-Corporate controllers often oversee other accountants, so the skills and knowledge learned from earning your CMA is invaluable.
+Corporate controllers often oversee other accountants, so the skills and knowledge learned from earning your CMA are invaluable.

 While the expertise of a controller can be utilized in any business, it is larger companies and organizations that tend to attract this position more.